hdShang/arxiv-daily/docs/cs-CV/2025-06-17/papers/250614629v2-vistext-mosquito-a-unified-multimodal-benchmark-dataset-for-visual-d.md

 ---
 layout: default
-title: VisText-Mosquito: A Unified Multimodal Benchmark Dataset for Visual Detection, Segmentation, and Textual Reasoning on Mosquito Breeding Sites
+title: "VisText-Mosquito: A Unified Multimodal Benchmark Dataset for Visual Detection, Segmentation, and Textual Reasoning on Mosquito Breeding Sites"
 ---

 # VisText-Mosquito: A Unified Multimodal Benchmark Dataset for Visual Detection, Segmentation, and Textual Reasoning on Mosquito Breeding Sites